joandelason/rssbot/README.md

 Nice to have:
 - read from a list of RSS feeds
-- better date parsing
+- improve date parsing to allow different RSS formats
 - pass as arguments, do not touch code
-- improve docx formatting
+- improve docx formatting (bold, italics, etc)
 - add the post's main image (if any)
+- convert them to PDF
+- add tags feature to be able to organize them by topic
 - add GUI to set up bot (feed's URL, refresh frequency, root location, ...)